 Other questions that you get the answers to before you write a word could be:

-- What Rhyming Scheme(s) will it use?
+- What rhyming scheme will you use?

-- Does it have to Rhyme?
+- Does it have to rhyme?

 - How many singers is this song for?

 Try to jot down the rough story line/concept/argument that you are trying to convey.
 Also note down a proposed the structure for the song, and some key words that relate to the subject matter and the feelings that it can evoke.
 It is also worth while taking note of common phrases that convey feeling or a concept that can be related to the subject.